Vorlonhomeworld/BBCL/3 How do I get it.md

 [Allegro](https://franz.com/products/allegro-common-lisp/) - Allegro Common Lisp is as commercial Common Lisp implentation.
-It's meant to be run in an "Enterprise Server" situation where developing complex (their words) solutions are occuring.
+It's meant to be run in an "Enterprise Server" situation where large development in Common Lisp solutions are occuring.
 It **does** have a debugger, along with an interpreter and a compiler.
 It can also create
 Common Lisp instruction from Java.
 It does come with a built in database and prolog and other GUI tools for usage. **IMPORTANT** This implementation does **not** conform to Common Lisp ANSI Standards, therefore code written on this machine may not be portable to another machine.
 This was most recently updated 8/20/2019.

 [Clasp](https://github.com/clasp-developers/clasp) - Clasp  is a free Common Lisp implementation geared for those *really* using C++ but wanting to also add a bit of Common
 Lisp into the mix.
 It uses the [LLVM](https://llvm.org/) compiler, which allows compilation of multiple computer languages.
 It features a compiler only. **IMPORTANT** This implementation does **not** conform to Common Lisp ANSI Standards, therefore code written on this machine may not be portable to another machine.
+This is hosted on
-As this is hosted on Github, various portions of this were updated as late as 2 days ago and as far back as 6 years ago.
+Github, various portions of this were updated as late as 2 days ago and as far back as 6 years ago.

 [CLISP](https://clisp.sourceforge.io/) - CLISP is a free Common Lisp implementation.
 It contains an interpreter, a compiler and a debugger.
 This is written for the